schaten/COHIWizard/sources/info_write_new_module.md

 The folder /my_module will be populate with files 'my_module.py' and 'my_module_widget.py' as shown in the next sections. /my_module/ressources may be populated with an ui-File 'my_module_widget.ui', which can be created with QTdesigner, as shown in a later section.
 In that case the 'my_module_widget.py' file is created with the pyuic - method.

-For illustration the basic directory tree is shown plus the added module. 'module1', 'module2' represent already existing modules like 'player', 'resampler', ...:
+For illustration the basic directory tree is shown plus the added module. 'module1', 'module2' represent already existing modules like 'player', 'resampler', ...
+The full tree with the actual names which is currently used is illustrated in [Current Standard Directory tree:](#current-standard-directory-tree:)

 ```
 sources/